hashicorp/nomad/website/source/intro/getting-started/running.html.md

 data.
 From the log data, you can see that our agent is running in both client and server mode, and has claimed leadership of the cluster.
 Additionally, the local client has been registered and marked as ready.

+-> **Note:** Typically any agent running in client mode must be run with root level privilege.
+Nomad makes use of operating system primitives for resource isolation which require elevated permissions.
+The agent will function as non-root, but certain task drivers will not be available.

 ## Cluster Nodes